jekyll/minima/projects_2022.md

 permalink: /projects_2022/
 ---

 The Polyquantique research group led by Nicolás Quesada specializes in quantum photonics and quantum information.
-The group is looking for highly motivated candidates at all levels (undergraduate interns, graduate students, postdocs) with expertise or interest in quantum photonics, quantum information, quantum optics, quantum metrology, quantum error correction, topological photonics or machine learning.
+The group is looking for highly motivated candidates at all levels (graduate students, postdocs) with *expertise or interest* in quantum photonics, quantum information, quantum optics, quantum metrology, quantum error correction, topological photonics or machine learning.

-We are a theory group with a significant computational component.
+We are a theory group with a significant computational component that collaborates closely with experimental groups and partners in government and industry.
 We write [open source code](https://open-science-training-handbook.gitbook.io/book/open-science-basics/open-research-software-and-open-source) and do [reproducible science](https://blogs.egu.eu/divisions/gd/2018/09/19/reproducible-computational-science/).

 We believe that a significant part of scientific research can be understood as collective problem solving.
 Not having a group that can look at problems from diverse vantage points is a wasted opportunity.
 We commit to build a diverse research group from its conception and to make sure to be attentive to and supportive of the needs and ambitions of students and postdocs, especially those who belong to marginalized or underrepresented groups in science and engineering.

-Examples of possible projects include:
+Below we provide a list of possible projects. **If you are a applying to be a graduate student, and you enjoyed your quantum mechanics, quantum optics, or photonics courses and liked the mathematical/computational aspects of these areas you will likely enjoy working with us in any of the projects below (which particular project can be defined at a later stage).**

 **1. Inverse design for pulsed squeezed light**